INDUSTRIAL UX

 Implement & Test

-I created a database to record all user data collected from the behavioral safety checklists.
+I created a database to record all user data collected from the behavioral safety user interview checklists and feedback.

 We did ongoing user testing using the safety checklists.
 Some user observations were done covertly.
 At other times, we would ask the user if we could observe them performing a particular set of tasks.
 We observed and made note of their behavior on the checklists.
 We would only stop an observation if the user was about to perform very unsafe behaviors.